KaitlynRandolph/KaitlynRandolph/README.md

 ### Hi, I'm Kaitlyn. 👩‍💻

-## I'm a software engineer seeking a full-time position as a web developer.
+## I'm a software engineer seeking a full-time position as a software developer.
+- 👩‍🎓 I'm a fast learner and adapt to new situations well.
 - 💻 I have experience working in web development in both a school and freelance setting.
+- 🎮 I have worked on designing and programming my own games.
 - 🎓 I have a bachelor's in Software Engineering from Auburn University.

 ## Contact me